 Like the rest of the industry, the Bank has been transitioning to the Secured Overnight Financing Rate (SOFR) rate as its benchmark interest rate instead of the London Interbank Offered Rate (LIBOR).
-Beginning January 1, 2023, the Bank implemented ASU 2020-4, Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform.
-Prior to December 31, 2022, the Bank elected to apply the contract amendments prospectively.
+Beginning January 1, 2023, the Bank implemented ASU 2020-4, Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting.
+Prior to that date, the Bank elected to apply the contract amendments prospectively.